jmarkues/algorithms/README.md

 # algorithms
-Projects developed during the algorithms course at the federal university of São Paulo (UNIFESP)
+Projects developed during the algorithms course at the Federal University of São Paulo (UNIFESP)